Subscribe To The Mailing List

-Since the age of 19 I’ve been giving guitar lessons to students of all ages at home and around my 27th birthday I started teaching at a large music school in the Netherlands.
-There I taught private lessons, group lessons, large workshops, and music projects.
+Since the age of 19 I’ve been giving guitar lessons to students of all ages.
+After graduating for my Bachelor Degree I started teaching at ToBe, a large music school in the Netherlands.
+There I taught private lessons, group lessons, and did band coaching, workshops, and music projects.
 Since 2006 internet has been becoming increasingly more important in my lessons leading to the foundation of Your Guitar Workshop.
 Though I have to give credit to Karsten (one my my students) as he jumpstarted my debut on youtube.

 Moving to Canada and teaching at Selkirk College

-Since I was about 30years old, I knew I wanted to move to a different place.
+Since my 30s I knew I wanted to move to a different place.
 I love mountains, snowboarding, mountain biking, climbing, all the outdoors activities.
-In that regard (as lovely as Holland can be), we used to live in a boring place with little to offer.
-So in 2015 we moved from the Netherlands to Nelson BC.
+In that regard (as lovely as Holland can be) we used to live in a boring place with little to offer.
+So, in 2015 we moved from the Netherlands to Nelson BC.
 By coincidence (if there is such a thing in a small town like Nelson) I learned about a job opening for a position of Guitar Instructor at Selkirk College.
 I went for it and since then I’ve been lucky enough to teach with some of the most wonderful colleagues I’ve worked with over the years.